 We love to decorate our spaces.
 Hanging pictures, mirrors, or holiday decorations help us personalize our homes.
 The problems begin when you want to move things around.
-Unsightly holes from nails or missing paint from sticky tape marred countless walls for years until 3M developed Command adhesives.
+Unsightly holes from nails or missing paint from sticky tape, such as double-sided foam tape, marred countless walls for years until 3M developed Command adhesives.
 This system of hooks and strips allows us to decorate and organize without harming surfaces.

 While most of us are just happy they work, others want to understand the science behind the adhesives of the handy little hooks and strips.
 What makes the Command systems work without damaging the wall surface is the level of both adhesive and cohesive strength.
 The sticky part of the strip has adhesive strength that holds the strip to the surface.
 That sticky part also has cohesive strength.
 The cohesive strength has to be greater than the adhesive strength so that when you stretch the adhesive it will come off cleanly.